SamTheSapiel/BrowserPi/README.md

     icalendar: Used to process .ics calendar files.
     re: Regular expression operations.

-To install these dependencies, you can use pip
+To install these dependencies, you can use pip.
 Usage

 Make sure you've installed the necessary dependencies.
 Modify the variables in execMe.py as per your needs.
 Run the autostart.sh script to start the program.

 Note: Always remember to adhere to the terms of service of any website you are scraping.